 Sample extraction and preparation was carried out in a laminar flow hood to avoid particulate contamination.
 Samples were drawn at specified intervals, either directly from stock solutions, exposure media and dark controls, or indirectly via analyte-enriched media.
-Enrichment was needed where polymer concentrations (or Mw) are too low for direct measurement and achieved by dialyzing the contents of a flask against deionized water to constant conductivity (SnakeSkin™ 3.5 kDa MWCO, Thermo Scientific™), before evaporating off excess water (40 °C, 2.3 kPa, Multivapor™ P-12, BÜCHI Labortechnik AG) until only a few milliliters, or a viscous residue, was left.
+Enrichment was needed where polymer concentrations (or Mw) are too low for direct measurement and achieved by dialyzing the contents of a flask against deionized water to constant conductivity (SnakeSkin™ 3.5 kDa MWCO, Thermo Scientific™), before evaporation (40 °C, 2.3 kPa, Multivapor™ P-12, BÜCHI Labortechnik AG) until only a few milliliters, or a viscous residue.
 Sodium azide (0.1 g L-1) was used for preservation before filtration with appropriately sized syringe filters, 0.45 µm (< 1 MDa, CHROMAFIL® GF/PET no. 729033) or 1.2 µm (> 1 MDa Whatman® GD/X no. 6886).